mink0/pi-media-server/README.md

 Thats it!

+Check from your TV for new local media server available (like `raspberry:minidlna`).
 Got to `http://<server-ip>` to access available services and setup Jackett + [Rad|Lid|Son]arr to use your prefered trackers.

 If you add DNS records for `.*server.domain` -> `server-ip` all services will also be accessible using subdomains: